smartarch/simdex/README.md

 [![Build Status](https://github.com/smartarch/recodex-dataset/workflows/CI/badge.svg)](https://github.com/smartarch/recodex-dataset/actions)

-This repository contains an artifact described in a paper called *Simdex: A Simulator of a Real Self-adaptive Job-dispatching System Backend*, which was submitted to SEAMS conference, and it comprise:
+This repository contains an artifact described in a paper called *Simdex: A Simulator of a Real Self-adaptive Job-dispatching System Backend*, which was submitted to SEAMS conference, and it comprises:
-- A simulator of a job-processing backend of a real system enhanced with self-adaptive interface which allows testing various strategies and scenarios.
+- A simulator of a job-processing backend of a real system enhanced with a self-adaptive interface which allows testing various strategies and scenarios.
-- A dataset comprise a log of workloads metadata of real users collected from our instance of [ReCodEx](https://github.com/recodex) (a system for evaluation of coding assignments).
-The simulator can replay the logs which provides rather unique evaluation based on real data.
+- A dataset comprises a log of workloads metadata of real users collected from our instance of [ReCodEx](https://github.com/recodex) (a system for evaluation of coding assignments).
+The simulator can replay the logs, which provides rather unique evaluation based on real data.

 ## Getting started